WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 * **The executive team** which is notoriously detail-oriented and will decide whether to approve the recommended marketing program.
 * **The marketing analytics team** which is a team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide marketing strategies.

-# **STEP 2 PREPARE – A description of data**
+## **STEP 2 PREPARE – A description of data**
 ### 2.1 Data source
 I will work through this project by using **Divvy trip history data** from Jan 2022 to Dec 2022.\
 _( Note: The datasets have a different name because Cyclistic is a fictional company. )_\
 Data can be downloaded: [Divvy trip history data](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ### 2.2 Licensing, privacy, security and accessibility
-* **Licensing**: The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
+* **Licensing** — The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
-* **Privacy**: The data-privacy issues prohibit using riders’ personally identifiable information such as gender and age.
+* **Privacy** — The data-privacy issues prohibit using riders’ personally identifiable information such as gender and age.
-* **Security and accessibility**: This is public data that we can use to work with and released on a monthly schedule.
+* **Security and accessibility** — This is public data that we can use to work with and released on a monthly schedule.

 ### 2.3 Credibility of Data
 The credibility and integrity of our data can be determined using the **ROCCC** system.